-There are seven strategies for dealing with traffic congestion.
-And ironically, they’re different than the more famous 7-D’s of VMT reduction!
+There are seven strategies for dealing with traffic congestion, coincidental with seven more famous 7-D’s of VMT reduction!
 The most common “Direct” approach, or “Build your way out” approach, usually equates to increasing capacity directly on the facility in question.

-However there are other “D-strategies” to evaluate before conceding a need to directly increase capacity.
-And even when we agree that direct new capacity is a good idea, we have unique place-making methods for increasing vehicle capacity in ways that also improve walkability and economic vitality.
+Metro Analytics recommends investigating the other “D-strategies” before conceding a need to directly increase capacity.
+And even when direct new capacity is a good idea, we have unique place-making methods for increasing vehicle capacity in ways that also improve walkability and economic vitality.

 Here are the 7-D strategies for managing traffic congestion: